zipvilization/Zipvilization/index.md

 The first Colonists arrive.

-Before Genesis, there is design.
+Before Genesis, there is design and preparation.

-After Genesis, there is history.
+After Genesis, there is actual on-chain history.

 [Explore Chapter 0 — Genesis →](/chapters/genesis/)